 Digital History of the Jews of Boston (DH Jews of Boston) is an accessible and interactive resource for exploring Boston’s Jewish history.
 The projects to come out of DH Jews of Boston all highlight the ways in which the history of the Jews in Boston is intertwined with that of many other communities in the city.
 All of the projects on this site have been created–from design to execution–by Northeastern University students.

-As a continuing project, my hope is for DH Jews of Boston to build and expand its exhibits in breadth and depth by continuing to use student creativity in future classes.
-In the meantime, I hope you’ll agree that our first projects are a wonderful public resource.
+As a continuing project, my hope is for DH Jews of Boston to build and expand its exhibits in breadth and depth by continuing to harness the creativity of Northeastern students.

 Department of History and Center for Jewish Studies, Northeastern University College for Social Sciences and Humanities